 Taekwondo curriculum is the "what" we teach while Taekwondo pedagogy is the "how" we teach.
 Taekwondo curriculum consists of teaching striking and blocking techniques, Korean terminology, poomsae, one-step sparring, free sparring (green belts and above), and board breaking.
 Taekwondo is typically taught to students in developmentally appropriate aged groups sometimes in separate classes, other times within the same class.
-Training at Taekwondo Wellness uses periodization training blocks that include a rotating curriculum so that students focus on developing one curriculum skill (e.g., basics, poomsae, one-step) per month and than switch to a new skill.
+Training pedagogy at TKD Wellness incorporates periodization training blocks that include a rotating curriculum so that students focus on developing one curriculum skill (e.g., basics, poomsae, application) per month and then switch to a new skill each month.
 It is important to note that at Taekwondo Wellness we continue to review all skills, while spotlighting one, because a strong foundation is essential for any martial artist.
+TKD Wellness pedagogy also includes learning by repeated practice and observation, positive reinforcement, encouraging internal motivation, and by keeping learning fun by "gamifying" whenever possible.